 As the weight of the Eastern Mediterranean in the global order grows, so too do the implications of the United States’ presence and role there.

 Crafting a comprehensive Eastern Mediterranean strategy also requires a creative approach to spaces often divided into regional silos or distinct maritime and terrestrial spheres.
 Even within the Eastern Mediterranean, participants observed, actors often do not view themselves as connected to one another in a regional whole.
-The overlapping nature of many of the region’s challenges and their second and third-order effects makes articulating a unified U.S. strategy there a particularly complex—yet vital—task.
+The overlapping nature of many of the region’s challenges and their second-order and third-order effects makes articulating a unified U.S. strategy there a particularly complex—yet vital—task.
 Some suggested that the region can offer valuable lessons as the United States determines its interests and leverage in situations of “new diplomacy,” such as negotiations over Arctic sovereignty or responses to China’s “One Belt, One Road” project to link the economies of Central Asia and the Middle East.

 Defining ObjectivesParticipants identified a number of intersecting trends fueling regional instability, including conflict in Syria; the fragmentation of state authority; mass migration; and economic uncertainties.
 Each of these on its own is a formidable challenge.
 Addressing them is made more difficult by the competing agendas of external actors, most importantly Russia and Iran, and by Turkey’s drift from the NATO alliance.
 Moreover, traditional tools and levers of U.S. power may be less effective than in the past, requiring new approaches.